 Is the open commerce architecture not just the same as headless commerce?

 By the way, a quick note if you’re thinking microservices or “headless” at this point.
-Whilst open commerce architecture is not headless, headless is certainly necessary for open commerce architecture to work well - it is just another kind of decoupling.
+Whilst open commerce architecture is not necessarily a headless approach to eCommerce, headless is certainly necessary for open commerce architecture to work well - it is just another kind of decoupling.

 This decoupling principle applies all the way down to the functionality found on an eCommerce website, from search to fraud prevention, to promotions, etc., and is therefore, indeed similar to microservices.
 The difference is that open commerce architecture incorporates all that, while also extending the concept to a software vendor level (call them micro-vendors if you want!).
 It comes with a transition of those vendors to product-led growth models meaning that it’s now incredibly easy to manage, use, and replace multiple vendors as a company.